usyd-meta-lab/jsPsych-template/README.md

 - `index.html` – update script tags if you add custom plugins, adjust the `<title>`, or swap the favicon.
 - `src/parameters.js` – set study-wide toggles, redirect codes, and DataPipe credentials (see the parameter reference below).
 - `src/main.js` – tweak jsPsych initialisation, on-finish behaviour, data properties, or redirect logic.
 - `src/timeline.js` – compose the experiment timeline.
-Import trials from the loader’s `trials` object (
+Import trials/blocks from the loader’s `content` object (
-- `src/trials/*.js` – define each trial or block in its own file.
+- `src/content/*.js` – define each trial or block in its own file.
 Can also inclkude multiple trials/block within a single file based on the structure most applicable
 - `assets/` – place images or other static files referenced by your trials.

 ### Working with the Augmentation Helper